DannyArends/CTLmapping/doc/joss/2016/paper.md

 # Summary

-CTL mapping (CTL) is a novel method to associate correlation differences observed between phenotypes to genomic locations.
+CTL mapping (CTL) is a novel method that associates correlation differences observed between phenotypes to genomic loci.
-CTL mapping can be used in the analysis of experimental and outbred crosses, and can be used to study human populations.

-CTL allows geneticists, biologists and animal breeders to analyze correlation difference on phenotypes covering the whole biomolecular spectrum.
+CTL mapping can be used in the analysis of experimental and outbred crosses, as well as study human populations.
+CTL allows geneticists, biologists and animal breeders to analyze correlation difference between phenotypes covering the whole biomolecular spectrum.
 From 'classic' phenotypes such as yield and disease suscepibility to high-throughput experimental data such as microarrays, RNA-seq and protein abundance measurements.